minibasehq/minibase/README.md

   <img alt="Architecture diagram" src="https://github.com/explodinglabs/minibase/blob/main/architecture.svg?raw=true" />
 </p>

-Minibase is a backend infrastructure based on Postgres with OpenResty as an API gateway.
-The default configuration comes with with PostgREST and Supabase Auth, but parts can be swapped out easily.
+Minibase is a lightweight backend infrastructure that uses OpenResty as an API gateway to database-access tools.
+The default setup includes PostgREST and Supabase Auth, but components can be easily added and swapped out as needed.

 ## Usage